camunda-community-hub/zeebe-client-node-js/README.md

 npm run test:integration
 ```

-For the failure test, you need to run Operate ([docker-compose config](https://github.com/zeebe-io/zeebe-docker-compose/blob/master/operate/docker-compose.yml)) and manually verify that an incident has been raised at [http://localhost:8080](http://localhost:8080).
+For the failure test, you need to run Operate and manually verify that an incident has been raised.

 <a name = "writing-tests"></a>